AdrianPilko/ArduinoMegaZ80TestHarness/z80RomEmulator/readme.txt

 note that the assembler ouput has a format that needs tweaking before loading into the char array in the arduino programFile.h

+This is beacuse it's output as an SREC (S record).
+I have realised though that to make code work properly whjen there are multiple .org directives, that the srecord will have to be loaded in, so that code is put in correct memory locations and not just from zero up.

 (NOTE stripasm.bat does some of the work required below)

 the raw output in the .obj file is as such